Clearlingo Editing and Proofreading

 Do not open the door in high wind.

-• when highlighting a word that may be missed
+• To highlight a word that may be missed

 You should always check your writing before you hit send.

-• when emphasising a word that is contrary to what might be expected.
+• To emphasise a word that is contrary to what might be expected.
 However, be aware not to overuse italics for emphasis, as it is better done through word choice

 He did not want to go to the fair, even though he loved rollercoasters.